-Rich Mountain Chiropractic and Dr. Lance Richardson offer chiropractic services at the Mena Street location.
+Dr. Lance Richardson is seeing patients at the Healthy Connections Mena Street location.

 pain shouldn’t be your new normal

 We are pleased to announce the addition of Dr. Lance Richardson.
 Originally from a suburb of Houston, Texas, he and his wife moved to Mena to be closer to family.
 He graduated from Texas Chiropractic College in 2011 and has been a part of multiple practices, managing patients with conditions from common back pain to more complex situations such as stenosis, scoliosis and herniated discs.
 He is trained to read plain film x-rays and MRIs in order to provide a proper diagnosis and to give you a plan that will help you to regain function and get back to your normal activities.

 If you are unvaccinated and test positive for Covid-19, you may be eligible for Monoclonal Antibody Treatment.

 Healthy Connections Community Health Network clinic locations are now offering the flu vaccine.
 Call 888-710-8220 to schedule.

 For the safety of our patients, visitors, and staff, masks are required at Healthy Connections.

 If you’re nervous about your first visit to a chiropractor, rest assured that Dr. Lance Richardson has different options for treatment including the standard spinal manipulation, as well as low force techniques and acupuncture.
 He will discuss all your options and what to expect so that you can understand what will work best for your situation.

 This may include multiple methods of adjusting the spine, ranging from a hands-on, “diversified” method, to using an instrument-assisted technique via an adjusting tool.